Aviack/DjangoBango/README.md

 <h1>OUTPUT</h1>
-you will get two files with the name domainIpFile.txt [maps Ip with the domain name] second is Finalresponse which is the final output which contains server response which may contain redis cache uri or mongoDB URI
+You will get two files with the name domainIpFile.txt [maps Ip with the domain name] second is Finalresponse which is the final output which contains server response which may contain redis cache uri or mongoDB URI
+You will get above two file in same directory you provide as argument

 <h1>Installation</h1>